jlries61/scmdgen/README.md

 ```
 In this case, 2 is the amount by which to increment the two variables.

-One can pipe the output to a SPM like so:
+One can pipe the output to SPM like so:
 ```
 scmdgen --input=bostn2a.txt LOSSFUNC=LAD,LS,HUBER,RF | spmu
 ```